Is age a problem for best hair transplantation results ?

 What do you do for young boys about 18 when they complain of hair loss ?

-Medical support is all that is required.
+As per the Et-protocol, in most cases, medical support is all that is required.
 Many a case responds to this approach.
 Even after cessation of hair loss, follow up is essential to detect those who might continue to require medical treatment.
 This is purely an attempt to delay the requirement for hair transplantation.

 Is there anything different when treating a patient in his fifties for hair loss ?